Finch-API/finch-docs/docs/ Finch API/3-Integrations.md

 # Integrations

-The supported payroll and HR systems that businesses use as the source of truth for employee records and organizational structure.
+The compatible payroll and HR systems that businesses use as the source of truth for employee records and organizational structure.

-### Supported providers
+### Compatible providers
-Finch supports integrations with the following providers:
+Finch is compatible with the following providers:

 - Gusto
 - Rippling